 Considering LPN School

 At times it may seem there is not a lot of difference between these two very important nursing roles.
 But there are some significant differences, and knowing those differences will help you decide which schooling and role is right for you.
+Research our in depth guide about about LPN vs RN.

 The RN schooling is traditionally of longer duration with courses that provide education on team leadership, pharmacology, research, legal/ethical issues.
 The LPN schooling is of shorter duration and does not have similar courses.
 At work, the RN usually organizes the patient’s broad plan of care, which is something the LPN then helps to carry out.
 RN's make more money than LPN's.
 An LPN, with experience, can be promoted to a supervisory role in a nursing home or office setting.
 But usually leadership roles in hospitals are held by RN's, usually with a Bachelor’s degree.